 When comparing ROXTerm vs Alacritty, the Slant community recommends Alacritty for most people.
-In the question“What are the best Linux terminal emulators?”
-Alacritty is ranked 3rd while ROXTerm is ranked 24th.
+In the question“What are the best terminal emulators for UNIX-like systems?”
+Alacritty is ranked 7th while ROXTerm is ranked 21st.
 The most important reason people chose Alacritty is:

 Written in Rust with a philosophy focusing on speed and simplicity, Alacritty is one of the fastest terminal emulators out there.